 The first week of November finds me back home on Long Island and searching for fall foliage photos.
-After spending most of October in New England I have become accustomed viewing foliage at its absolute best.
-Even if New England is not have a great foliage year there are still areas that are spectacular.
+After spending most of October in New England I have become accustomed to viewing foliage at its absolute best.
+Even if New England does not have a great foliage year there are still areas that are spectacular.
 When I want to find good autumn colors on Long Island I strap my off-road bicycle to the back of my Jeep and grab my camera backpack and head to Caumsett State Park.
 Even though it lacks the sugar maple trees of New England I find it a most favorable comparison.
 It also happens to be the deer tick capital of the world, or at least it gets my vote.
 As I write this in December, my four-week antibiotic course comes to an end in a few days.

-Generally the first week of November is prime time here for good color.
+Generally, the first week of November is prime time here for good color.
 The colors seemed a little late this year, but there was certainly enough to keep me busy.
 On this day I came with a task in mind, a certain type image I was looking to create.
 Fallen leaves contrasting against the dark wet background of the local salt marsh.
 This bight cloudy day afforded the opportunity to accomplish this task.
 I found plenty of subjects scattered about and lots of composition choices.
-I photographed leaves of all colors, shapes and sizes.
+I photographed leaves of all colors, shapes, and sizes.
 I photographed them in bunches, in odd numbers, even numbers and solo.
-In the end I selected a solo yellow leave resting comfortably on the muddy shoreline were the salty marsh waters meet the woodlands.
+In the end, I selected a solo yellow leave resting comfortably on the muddy shoreline were the salty marsh waters meet the woodlands.
 The leaf’s vibrant color resting on the stark dark backdrop caught my eye.